sparkflows/fire-tools/README.md

 # fire-tools

-This repository contains scripts for the following tools:
+This repository contains scripts for:

-* Docker file
+* Docker files
 * Scripts for automating CI/CD etc.